-The following is a sample of talks and research shared publicly:
+The following is a sample of talks and research shared publicly.
+Alternatively, click on a topic above:

 |Micro-scale and Smart Cities: Could micro-scale services be the optimal approach for smart sustainable cities?